 The policy clearly states how to handle employees who are habitually late or absent from work.
 The attendance policy must cover different types of leave, including sick days, vacation days, family medical leave, military leave, and sick days for dependents.
 Poor attendance can negatively impact group productivity.
 Policies provide guidelines for employee communication and offer consistency in decision-making around attendance.

 A good attendance policy outlines the consequences of arriving late and possible penalties and rewards for arriving to work on time.
-A good attendance policy can cover instances of sickness, medical leave, family emergencies, and even unexpected business trips.
+A good attendance policy can cover instances of medical, sick leave, family emergencies, and even unexpected business trips.

 A “no-fault” attendance policy is based on a point system, wherein the employee is granted a certain amount of leaves and accumulates points each time they use one of their leaves.
 When a certain point limit has been reached, the employee has exhausted all his available leaves and cannot avail of any additional leaves.
 In some organizations, this policy is also used to evaluate an employee’s work record and to determine whether they should be dismissed from employment.